tayruxin/tp/docs/UserGuide.md

 >
 > At least one of the optional fields must be provided.

 **Examples:**

-1. You received an email from Microsoft to interview for a Frontend Developer role instead, which is different from the Software Engineer role you applied for.
+**Step 1.** You received an email from Microsoft to interview for a Frontend Developer role instead, which is different from the Software Engineer role you applied for.
 To edit the company's information, type `edit 2 s/PI r/Frontend Developer`

 ![EditDemo1.png](images/edit-command/EditDemo1.png)

-2. The status and role of the 2nd company in the list is edited to be Pending Interview and Frontend Developer respectively.
+**Step 2.** The status and role of the 2nd company in the list is edited to be Pending Interview and Frontend Developer respectively.

 ![EditDemo2.png](images/edit-command/EditDemo2.png)

-3. Go ahead and edit more companies on your own!
+**Step 3.** Go ahead and edit more companies on your own!

     **More examples:**
-    - edit 3 d/11-09-2025 pr/LOW
+    - `edit 3 d/11-09-2025 pr/LOW`
-    - edit 1 n/Amy Tan e/amytan@gmail.com
+    - `edit 1 n/Amy Tan e/amytan@gmail.com`

 **Possible Error:**